 Why is controlled media so important?

 It’s no secret that getting earned coverage right now is nearly impossible.
-With an election just around the corner and reports on COVID-19 circulating daily, news publications and reporters are more than preoccupied.
+With elections becoming more and more contentious every cycle, and global events like COVID-19 and war in Ukraine shaking the news cycle, news publications and reporters are more than preoccupied.
 Paid media is crucial in times like these to boost your messaging and make sure eyes are on your brand.

 The good news is that public relations professionals can work directly with brands to guarantee media placements and assist in creating controlled media that is both engaging and clearly tells the story of your brand.